Marine Studies Undergraduate Major (BA, BS, HBA, HBS)

 - Corvallis

-Marine Studies is an interdisciplinary field of study that explores the dynamic relationship between people and the marine environment.
-The Marine Studies program contributes to this field by emphasizing the human dimensions and perspectives of the coasts and ocean.
-These human dimensions coalesce in the social sciences, arts, and humanities.
-This program is for students who are seeking expertise in these liberal arts methods and are keenly aware of the importance of understanding human dimensions to address the growing challenges and opportunities for coastal and ocean sustainability.
+Marine Studies is an interdisciplinary field of study that explores the dynamic relationship between people and the marine environment, emphasizing humanities, social sciences, and arts perspectives on the coasts and ocean.
+This program is for students who are seeking expertise in liberal arts methodologies to address the growing challenges and opportunities for coastal and ocean sustainability.

 This degree includes: